pymc-devs/pymc/docs/source/contributing/using_gitpod.md

 - Bypass local computer configuration and technical issues
 - Save time by using a pre-configured virtual environment for contributing to open source
 - Save space on your local computer
-- Alleviate delays in situations with low internet bandwidth

 ## Using Gitpod to Contribute to PyMC